FuDesign2008/MarkdownViewer.vim/README.md

     If the value is `0` , the html file will be a temp file that will be shown in browser when calling `:ViewMkd` command.

+1. `:MailMkd config-name`, send an email with the html content which is from the markdown file to someone.
+This command needs python support and the `g:mdv_mail_config` should be set.

 ##Screenshot
 ![MarkdownViewer Screenshot](markdown_viewer.png)